merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 By this time, we have a completeness score (a fraction between 0 and 1) for every possible path through the module.
 To get the completeness score for the module overall, we simply take the maximum of all these completeness scores.

 {:.notice}
 Why take the maximum?
 We are assuming here that if the metabolic pathway is actually being used in a cell (which we can't know for sure without doing some transcriptomics and possibly metabolomics), the most complete set of enzymes in that pathway is the most likely to be used.
 This is certainly a questionable assumption, but we need to make some choices like this in order to summarize the data, so we do it.
-It becomes trickier to interpret this number when there is more than one path through the module that has the maximum completeness score - which one is being used?
+It gets tricker to interpret this number when there is more than one path through the module that has the maximum completeness score - which one is being used?
 We cannot know just from (meta)genomics data, so it would take additional data types or knowledge of the biological system to figure this out.

 We can then check this number against the module completeness threshold (which is 0.75 by default).
 If the module completeness score is greater than or equal to the threshold, we mark the module as 'complete'.
-This boolean value is meant only as a way to easily filter through the modules output, and you shouldn't put too much stock in it because it covers up many nuances, as you can tell from the details above :).
+This boolean value is meant only as a way to easily filter through the modules output, and you shouldn't put too much stock in it because it covers up a lot of nuances, as you can tell from the details above :).

-Note that some modules, especially those with many possible paths, can have more than one path which has the maximum completeness score (that is, the score that determines the completeness of the module).
+Note that some modules, especially those with a lot of possible paths, can have more than one path which has the maximum completeness score (that is, the score that determines the completeness of the module).
 This will be important later for calculating pathwise copy number, so we keep track of all of the paths with this maximum completeness score.

 #### Part 4: Adjusting completeness
 But don't forget that there are some modules defined by other modules.
 These are usually what KEGG calls 'Signature Modules', which are collections of enzymes that collectively encode some phenotype, rather than a typical pathway of chemical reactions.
 For these modules, we have to go back and adjust the completeness score after we know the completeness of its component modules.
 To do this, we basically re-do the previous two tasks to recompute the number of complete steps in each path and the overall completeness of the module.
 This time, when we reach a 'Module' atomic step (case 5), we take that module's fractional completeness score to be the completeness of the step.